deepjavalibrary/djl-serving/serving/docs/management_api.md

 `POST /workflows`

 * url - Workflow url.
 * engine - the name of engine to load the model.
-The default is MXNet if the model doesn't define its engine.
+DJL will try to infer engine if not specified.
-* gpu_id - the GPU device id to load the model.
-The default is CPU (`-1').
+* device - the device to load the model.
+DJL will pick optimal device if not specified, the value device can be:
+  * CPU device: cpu or simply -1
+  * GPU device: gpu0, gpu1, ... or simply 0, 1, 2, 3, ...
+  * Neuron core: nc1, nc2, ...
 * min_worker - the minimum number of worker processes.
 The default value is `1`.
 * max_worker - the maximum number of worker processes.
 The default is the same as the setting for `min_worker`.
 * synchronous - whether or not the creation of worker is synchronous.
 The default value is true.